Overhaul91003/Confera/README.md

 ---

 ## Development Status
-This project is still under development and is being worked upon each and every day, over a period of **4 months (January 15 — May 15, 2025)**.
+This project was built over 4 months (January 15 — May 15, 2025) and continues to evolve daily under active development.

 ---